 Warm porridge please

 Goldilocks was OK.
 As she pondered the Mindfulness Awareness Stabilizing Training (MAST) advice by St Michael's she thought 'Yes, I'm in the warm porridge zone.'
 This was her way of saying she was in her Window of Tolerance.
 A much better day than yesterday when she'd had a row with Cinderalla.
 During the clash with her friend, she'd got overwhelmed by emotion and found it hard to think clearly.
 She’d been in a hot porridge (hyper-aroused) place.
 As she recalled the upset, however, Goldilocks started to go numb; not feeling anything in a Mama Bear, cold porridge (hypo-aroused) kind of way.
 Realising her need for self-care, she had a rejuvenating slurp of Earl Grey tea and settled down to do the MAST self compassion meditation.
 'That's better!' she said ten minutes later as she washed up her mug.

 As you’ve probably gathered by now, this story is a metaphor for the ups and downs of our inner life.
 Just like Goldilocks, it can help to recognize when we're struggling, be aware of what's going on and take steps to move back into a more balanced place.
 Counselling and stress management practices like Autogenic Training could help you re-enter your Window of Tolerance.
 And maybe help you get the temperature of your metaphorical porridge 'just right.'

 Your balancing touch

-Many counsellors and psychotherapists recognize the benefits of integrating body-based, energy psychology methods.
+Like some therapists, I recognize the benefits of integrating body-based, energy psychology methods into the psychotherapeutic process.
 These techniques also have significant self-help potential.